Aurel Vlaicu: Aviation career

-Vlaicu left Opel in March 1909 and returned to Binţinţi, where, together with his brother, Ion, he built a glider which first flew in the summer of 1909.
+Vlaicu left Opel in March 1909 and returned to Bencenc, where, together with his brother, Ion, he built a glider which first flew in the summer of 1909.

 In October 1909, on the advice of Octavian Goga, he moved to the Kingdom of Romania, where with help from Romanian-Transylvanian expatriates, he obtained financial support to build his first powered airplane, following a number of demonstration flights with rubber-powered models in front of Romanian government officials and journalists.

 On November 1, 1909, he began the construction of his first powered airplane, the A. Vlaicu Nr.
 I at the Army Arsenal in Bucharest with funding from the Romanian Ministry of War and on a 300 lei monthly stipend from the Minister of Public Education.
 A. Vlaicu Nr.
 I flew for the first time on June 17, 1910, over Cotroceni airfield.

 On September 28, 1910, as a part of the fall military exercises, Vlaicu flew his airplane from Slatina to Piatra Olt carrying a message, an early instance of an airplane being used for military purposes.

 The construction of A. Vlaicu Nr.
 II was started in December 1910 on a budget of 16,000 lei and first flew in April 1911.
 Between 23 and 30 June 1912 Vlaicu competed with it at the International Flight Week in Aspern-Vienna (Die internationale Flugwoche in Wien), against 42 other aviators, including Roland Garros.
 Vlaicu won prizes totaling 7,500 Austro-Hungarian krone for precision landing, projectile throwing and tight flying around a pole.
 On this occasion, he was issued the FAI pilot license number 52.
 On return from Aspern he flew demonstration flights throughout Transylvania.

 A. Vlaicu Nr.
 III was a two-seat monoplane having a fully cowled 80 hp Gnome Gamma engine.
 Built on contract for the Marconi Company for experiments with aerial radio, at the time of Vlaicu's death it was only partially finished.
 It was completed by his friends and several short test flights were made during 1914 by military pilot Petre Macavei.
 Further tests were hindered by the unusual controls.
 In 1916, during the German occupation of Bucharest, the aircraft was seized and shipped to Germany, and it was last seen in 1942 at an aviation exhibition in Berlin by Romanian military officers, though no mention of it is made in references on the Berlin exhibition.